allegro/turnilo/docs/configuration.md

 If you mainly care about smaller intervals, you might want to set it to: `['PT1S', 'PT15S', 'PT30S', 'PT1M', 'PT1H']`

 Alternatively, if you mainly care about large intervals, you might want to try: `['P1D', 'P1W', 'P1M', 'P3M', 'P1Y']`

+For number dimensions you can just provide 5 bucket sizes as integers.

 **bucketingStrategy** ("defaultBucket" | "defaultNoBucket")